openebs-archive/spdk-sys/README.md

 1. The public interface of spdk lib contains countless number of function, constant and structure definitions.
 That makes creating the bindings by hand unfeasible. rust’s bindgen must be used.
 The result is a huge file with all public member definitions in rust with tens thousands of lines, which makes the compilation slower.
 In fact we don’t generate bindings for all spdk header files, but just some and even then the file is big enough.
-2. SPDK is modular framework and contains a lot of optional modules which can but don’t have to be included.
+2. spdk is modular framework and contains a lot of optional modules which can but don’t have to be included.
 Depending on which modules are used, the right header files must be used for generating rust bindings and the right libraries must be used for linking.
 The question is how to master this complexity without having hard coded list of headers and libs in a build script.
-3. SPDK is very much optimised for the cpu it was compiled on.
+3. spdk is very much optimised for the cpu it was compiled on.
 This goes much further than just different cpu architectures.
 Even various x86 64-bit processors are not compatible between each other.
 It is non-trivial to produce a binary which works on let’s say all x86 64-bit cpus manufactured in last 10 years.
 4. Linking spdk libraries together with rust program is troublesome because some spdk libs are not included in the resulting binary.
 That’s because there is no explicit dependency on some of the libs.
 The libs are rather plugable modules which if loaded by the dynamic linker (shlib) or present in the binary (static) register themselves with spdk using “constructor” functions which are executed before the main starts.
 Linker cannot detect such dependencies and therefore ignores the libraries as it thinks they are not needed.
 However spdk cannot even start without some of such modules.
 So this is even more fundamental problem than the previous ones.

 The purpose of this doc is to suggest a solution for the last problem mentioned above.
 As for the first three problems we assume that: